HumanSignal/label-studio/docs/source/guide/label_components.md

 ## Variables

-Variables are used within tag parameters to dynamically insert data from the task into the labeling configuration.
+Variables are prefixed with a dollar sign `$variable` and used within tag parameters to dynamically insert data from the task into the labeling configuration.

 While variables are commonly used in the `value` parameter to bind the data to the object tags, they can also be used in other parameters where dynamic content is needed.